FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 ### Content manager

-Content managers supervise the operations and content on various media platforms, primarily focusing on our [FAForever YouTube channel](https://www.youtube.com/@ForgedAllianceForever).
+Content managers supervise the operations and content on various media platforms, primarily focusing on the News hub and our [FAForever YouTube channel](https://www.youtube.com/@ForgedAllianceForever).

 An example of the contributions of a predecessor is the conversion of tournament streams from the [FAForever Twitch channel](https://www.twitch.tv/forgedallianceforever) to YouTube.
 The streams are divided into episodes using video editing software.
 The episodes are released according to a publishing schedule to create a steady flow of content.
 All episodes are added to one or more play lists to help users understand what is and find related content.